merely-useful/template/_en/intro.md

     -   The table IDs must be `t:slug-something-unique` and must be written manually.

 -   Use `{% raw %}{% include figure.html id="f:intro-fig" src="fig.svg" caption="Some Figure or Other" %}{% endraw %}` to create a figure.
-    -   The template automatically creates a `figure` element and looks for the image file under `./figures/slug/fig.svg`.
+    -   The template automatically creates a `figure` element and looks for the image file under `figures/slug/fig.svg`.

--   The source for all diagrams for the file is in `./figures/slug/slug.xml` (a [draw.io][draw-io] drawing).
+-   If you would like to add or fix a diagram, please:
+    -   Edit the XML file in `./figures/slug` corresponding to the chapter using [draw.io][draw-io].
+    -   Select the drawing and export as SVG with a 4-pixel boundary and transparency turned on, but *without* including the diagram source in the exported SVG.
+    -   Export a second time as PDF (selection only, cropped).
+        We have tried automating the SVG-to-PDF conversion with various tools, but the results have been unsatisfying.
+    -   Edit the Markdown file and include an HTML `figure` element with an ID containing (in order) an `img` element with a `src` attribute but nothing else and a `figcaption` element with the figure's label.
+        These elements all have to be on one line so that `bin/transform.py` can find and translate the elements correctly.
-    -   The PNG, SVG, and PDF versions of the diagrams are in `./figures/slug/something.ext`.
+    -   The PNG, SVG, and PDF versions of the diagrams are in `figures/slug/something.ext`.
-    -   Screenshots and other image files also live in `./figures/slug/something.ext`.
+    -   Screenshots and other image files also live in `figures/slug/something.ext`.
     -   Use `a-b.ext` for multi-part filenames (i.e., dashes rather than underscores).
     -   This is inconsistent with the naming of source files described below, but LaTeX gets confused when trying to include image files with underscores in their names.